woofers/dotfiles/README.md

 Most config files are symlinked using `install.sh`.

-**Warning:** The installation script provided is very specific to my needs and does some **dangerous stuff** such as upgrading the kernel and configuring graphics drivers.
+**Warning:** The installation script provided is very specific to my needs and does some **dangerous stuff** such as upgrading the kernel, appending to the file system table and configuring graphics drivers.
 All commands in `install.sh` as a whole is likely to break/overwrite something in a existing Linux install.
 I only use `install.sh` to configure fresh Linux installs.
 Make sure you understand what each files does before you use it.
 Use at your own risk!